OWASP/www-project-operational-technology-top-10/docs/the-top-10/index.md

     - shadow infrastructure / unknown devices
     - maintenance access
     - adversaries being able to stay on the network

+#### Overall: how do we react to an incident?

+- in IT, we often can install backups
   - Not being able to react/recover from incidents
     - missing backups/disaster recovery
     - Undefined processes for alert reporting/handling